TcMenu/tcMenu/tcMenuGenerator/scripts/packager-all-platforms.md

 Firstly, ensure that you have OpenJDK 18 and a recent maven 3 on your system, without these it will not be possible to build.

-* All OpenJDK's that we've tested work for this, we've tried: Adoptium and Amazon Corretto
+* All OpenJDK's that we've tested work for this, we've tried: Liberica, Adoptium, Amazon Corretto and Microsoft JDK.
 * For Apache maven we recommend using [https://maven.apache.org/]

 Using git or zip download, get the contents of the tcMenu repository locally, for example: